shri-acha/autoEnvGen/README.md

 - [ ] Supports Go projects
 - [ ] Customizable variable name patterns
 - [ ] Better cli.
-> Tick the features you complete!
-Submit PRs for new features or suggest enhancements via issues.

 ## Usage